rahmonov/rahmonov.github.io/content/python-decorators.md

 Authors: Jahongir Rahmonov
 Summary: A tale of decorators in Python

-The following is a tale of how one programmer learned the basics of decorators in Python and it is told from his point of view.
+The following is a tale of how one programmer learned the basics of decorators in Python and is told from his point of view.

 ## The Tale
 So, my boss told me to write two functions both of which return whatever they accept.
 Well, that seems pretty easy: